COVID-19 Vaccine Information for Students

 You must submit all documentation in English or accompanied by a certified translation (at the student’s expense).

 Verification of documentation is at the sole discretion of Student Health on Haven.
-Additional information or documentation may be requested and if requested must be provided in order to verify a submission.
+Additional information or documentation may be requested and must be provided to verify a submission.

 Uploading Your Documentation

 All CUIMC students should use our Student Health Portal to upload vaccination documentation, including any applicable booster dose information.
-Student Health on Haven will review the documentation and reach out to students if it needs additional information or if the documentation submitted is insufficient.
+Student Health on Haven will review the documentation and reach out to students if additional information is needed or if the documentation submitted is insufficient.

 All records must include the following: